anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>

 <p style="text-align: justify;">
-Above is the chunk of code I implemented for extracting in an (in-line fashion) the submatrix given that I have the maximum number of moves to perform from top-left to bottom-right.
+Above is the chunk of code I implemented for extracting in an <mark>(in-line fashion)</mark> the submatrix given that I have the maximum number of moves to perform from top-left to bottom-right.
 The most important part to remember in this chunk is the definition of the temporary vector that stores the submatrix and after each iteration is initialized and modified.
 </p>

 <br/>